Scroll Down to Watch our Complete Look at What it is REALLY like at Perfect Day at CocoCay!

 The island’s facade is truly breathtaking.
 Some critics might lambaste the new entrance as being a bit theme park-like in design.
 For us, the large sign, water geyser feature, and colorful appearance were welcoming.

-We found maneuvering around the island to be easy with the new paved walkways and design which basically makes a large circle around the attractions.
+It was easy to maneuver around the island with the new paved walkways and design which basically makes a large circle around the attractions.
 Royal Caribbean also provides you with a map as well as signage around the island.

 Soon after 8 am (our stated arrival time), the announcement was made that we could now walk off the ship.
 If you know us, this was our cue to head to the gangway and start exploring.

 Related Post: Top Perfect Day at CocoCay Tips